tom-n96/nbit-emulator/README.md

 # nbit-emulator
-Emualation of an RISC cpu with adjustable n-bit arithmetic
+Emulation of an RISC cpu with adjustable n-bit arithmetic